microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/schemaextension-post-schemaextensions.md

 #### Request

-The first example shows using a verified domain name, `graphlearn`, and a schema name, `courses`, to form a unique string for the **id** property of the schema extension definition.
+This example shows using a verified domain name, `graphlearn`, and a schema name, `courses`, to form a unique string for the **id** property of the schema extension definition.
 The unique string is based on this format, \{_&#65279;domainName_\}\_\{_&#65279;schemaName_\}.

 In the request body, supply a JSON representation of the [schemaExtension](../resources/schemaextension.md) object.